PaulMorris/developer-docs/the-basics/building-thunderbird/windows-build-prerequisites.md

 You can get the MAPI header files from: [https://www.microsoft.com/en-us/download/details.aspx?id=12905](https://www.microsoft.com/en-us/download/details.aspx?id=12905)
 {% endhint %}

-Copy the header files to a Windows SDK include directory so that the build process will find the files.
+The download for "Outlook 2010 MAPI Header Files" decompresses to 18 files but we only need 17 of them.
+Copy all the files _except for_ "MAPI.h" to a Windows SDK include directory so that the build process will find the files.

 For Windows 8, that directory will be: